Create 3-D perspective image or surface mesh from a grid

 Set z-axis scaling; same syntax as -Jx.

 Draws a plane at this z-level.
 If the optional color is provided via the +g modifier, and the projection is not oblique, the frontal facade between the plane and the data perimeter is colored.
 See -Wf for setting the pen used for the outline.
+If no level is set then we default to the minimum value in the reliefgrid.
+However, if -R was used to set zmin/zmax then we use that value if it is less than the grid minimum value.

 Select one of following settings.
 For any of these choices, you may force a monochrome image by appending the modifier +m.
 Colors are then converted to shades of gray using the (monochrome television) YIQ transformation